singingwolfboy/flask-dance/docs/logout.rst

 The short answer is: no, you can't.
 You can't control how a user interacts with other websites, except for in the ways that those other websites specifically allow you to.
-And since this could potentially be used as part of a security exploits, websites will generally *not* allow you to force users to log out.
+And since this could potentially be used as part of a security exploit, websites will generally *not* allow you to force users to log out.

 .. _Flask-Login: https://flask-login.readthedocs.io/